 To publish content to a CDN provider, ensure you have:

-- a path to the mount point or an XML configuration file (provided by the CDN provider)
+- the URL (or path) to the mount point or an XML configuration file (provided by the CDN provider)

 - select the H.264 codec from the channel's Encoding page

 You can control when streaming to a CDN is enabled by using the Admin panel or the touch screen.
 See Start and stop streaming to a CDN.